Lebanon releases actor accused of collaborating with Israel

-BEIRUT (AP) — Lebanese authorities have released a stage actor who was indicted on charges of collaborating with Israel and drug possession, and have ordered the arrest of the security officer who built the case against him.
+BEIRUT (AP) — A Lebanese stage actor was released on Tuesday and cleared of charges of collaborating with Israel and drug possession, while the officer who built the case against him was ordered detained.

-The office of the chief military prosecutor released a statement Tuesday saying it had ordered the release of Ziad Itani, who was arrested in November.
+Ziad Itani, a stage actor from a prominent Sunni family in Beirut who was arrested in November, told reporters after his release that his indictment was a “scandal” and responded affirmatively when he was asked if he had been tortured into confessing.
 Lebanon and Israel are formally at war and collaborating with Israel can be punishable by death.

-The prosecutor’s statement did not say why the security officer, Lt.
-Col. Suzan Hobeiche, former head of the anti-cybercrime unit, had been arrested.
+“I am a theater person, people!
+Why should I be accused of the worst crime ever?” he said.

+Itani’s arrest and subsequent exoneration were heavily covered by local media, amid a struggle among political rivals with links to the country’s various and often competing security agencies.
+The case was withdrawn from one security agency and passed on to another after irregularities emerged earlier this month.

 Most Read Nation & World Stories